godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 * ``sticky_grenade_scene``: The sticky grenade scene we worked on earlier.
 * ``GRENADE_THROW_FORCE``: The force at which we throw the grenade at.

-Most of these variables are very similar to how we have out weapons set up.
+Most of these variables are similar to how we have out weapons set up.

 .. tip:: While it's possible to make a more modular grenade system, I found it was not worth the additional complexity for just two grenades.
          If you were going to make a more complex FPS with more grenades, you'd likely want to make a system for grenades similar to how we have the weapons set up.